|Duration||1 Year Full-time; 2 Years Part-time|

-Julie Kelleher is Artistic Director of the Everyman Theatre in Cork.
-One of the youngest venue producers in the country, she has been responsible for dynamically raising the profile of the Everyman.
+Julie Kelleher was the Artistic Director of the Everyman Theatre in Cork.
+She was one of the youngest venue producers in the country and was responsible for dynamically raising the profile of the Everyman.
 Julie was among the first cohort of students to study Drama & Theatre Studies at UCC, graduating with a BA in 2004, and an MA in 2007.

 - Applications will be considered from graduates in any subject other than Drama and Theatre Studies.

 - Applicants will normally have a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or above.